difcul/aw/1_server_web_programming/README.md

 sed "s/^/https:\/\/www.ncbi.nlm.nih.gov\/pubmed\//" < Asthma.txt
 ```

-Create a file named _convertPubMedIds.sh_ with the previous command, but replace Asthma by _$1_ so we can use the name of disease as input, i.e :
+Using a text editor create a file named _convertPubMedIds.sh_ and copy and paste the following command into it:

 ```shell
 sed "s/^/https:\/\/www.ncbi.nlm.nih.gov\/pubmed\//" < $1.txt
 ```

+Note that we replaced Asthma by _$1_ so we can use the name of disease as input.
 Now add permissions to execute the script, and execute it saving the result to a file:

 ```shell